synw/django-instant/docs/src/private_chans.rst

 Default channels
 ~~~~~~~~~~~~~~~~

-You can activate the defaults private channels in settings:
+By default only the public channel is enabled.
+You can activate the default privates channels in settings:

 .. highlight:: python